factful/ocr_testing/Readme.md

 - Mac/Homebrew `brew install mupdf`
 - Ubuntu `apt install mupdf-tools`

 ### Cloud Services

-Once you have set up your accounts on the appropriate cloud service, save your credentials into a `credentials.json` file.
+Each of the cloud services we tested requires you to authenticate your account.
+Our scripts look for those credentials in the `credentials.json` file in each directory.

 #### Google Cloud Vision

 See the example in [`google_cloud_vision/credentials.sample.json`](https://github.com/factful/ocr_testing/blob/master/google_cloud_vision/credentials.sample.json)

-#### Azure Computer Vision
+#### Microsoft Azure Computer Vision

 See the example in [`azure/credentials.sample.json`](https://github.com/factful/ocr_testing/blob/master/azure/credentials.sample.json)

 #### Abbyy

-Abbyy provides a python script.
+Abbyy provides a python script, which is what we used.
+There's a copy of it in the Abbyy directory.

 ### Command Line Tools